EricCodeMonkey/ericcodemonkey.github.io/_posts/2024-12-01-What happens under the hood when you create socket in Java.md

     return IOUtil.newFD(socket0(preferIPv6, stream, true, fastLoopback));
 }
 ```
-Firstly, we will check whether IPv6 available and its ProtocolFamily(IPv4 or IPv6, or Unix Domain).
+Firstly, we will check whether IPv6 is available and its ProtocolFamily(IPv4 or IPv6, or Unix Domain).

 Check whether IPv6 available: